Preference Testing

 • Google Workspace: Google Forms, Surveys, and Sheets can help you easily create, conduct, and collaborate on a variety of research projects, including preference tests.

-For a closer look at the tools researchers are using for preference tests and other methods, see the toolkit results of our State of User Research 2022 Report.
+For a closer look at the tools researchers are using for preference tests and other methods over the years, see the toolkit results from our State of User Research reports.

 Hybrid research: Combining preference tests with other methods